Common Solid Waste Violations

 Click on highlighted text to access guidance documents on a particular subject or link to another internet site.
 If you are looking for specific information about a facility's compliance history, contact the MMD District Office that oversees the area where the facility is located.
 If you are looking for environmental information about a facility or area, you may want to visit the site Envirofacts Data Warehouse and Environmental Defense Fund Scorecard to access various US Environmental Protection Agency (EPA) databases

 There are many sources of information available in regard to solid waste disposal.
-For example, a US Environmental Protection Agency (EPA) publication, Illegal Dumping Prevention Guidebook, discusses options for communities dealing with illegal solid waste dumping.
+For example, the US Environmental Protection Agency (EPA) has publications discussing options for communities dealing with illegal solid waste dumping.
 The state solid waste regulations can be downloaded or purchased from the MMD.
 Many state rules adopt federal requirements.
 The federal waste regulations can be downloaded or purchased from the US Government Printing Office by calling 202-512-1800.
 Additional resource links are included under the various violations.

 The links to other web sites have been provided as an aid to assist users in locating additional information on these regulatory topics.
 Web sites and regulations are subject to change that may make these links outdated.
 Michigan's requirements may also be more stringent than federal regulations.
 Reliance on information from this site is not usable as a defense in any enforcement action or litigation.
 If you have questions, review the regulations or discuss your specific requirements with MMD district staff.
 If you are unsure about whom to contact, call the Environmental Assistance Center at 800-662-9278 for referral.